harith01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 <li>Create a script that counts the number of directories in the PATH.</li>
 <li>Create a script that lists environment variables.</li>
 <li>Create a script that lists all local variables and environment variables, and functions.</li>
+<li>Create a script that creates a new local variable.
+Name: BEST, Value: School</li>